insanexyz/jekyll-blog/_posts/04-detect-datatype-of-variables-in-c-using-generics/2025-06-22-detect-datatype-of-variables-in-c-using-generics.md

 ![Thumbnail for the post](/assets/detect-datatype-of-variables-in-c-using-generics/thumbnail.webp)

-A simple Marco which uses generics in C to help you detect data type of any variable like you do with type() function in python :] .
+A simple Marco which uses **generics** in C to help you detect data type of any variable like you do with type() function in python :] .

 The code snippet contains examples on how to use it.
-Extend it as much as you like!
+This can obviously be extended to include more types.

 ```c
 #include <stdio.h>